Gwendolyn-OReilly/Full-Stack-Project/README.md

 This App is designed for fictional comic book characters to log crystal finds in a database as part of their search for Kryptonite!

-To Create Ract App, type in your command line:
+To Create React App, type in your command line:

 npm start or npm run start